Allegations of genocide of Ukrainians in the Russo-Ukrainian war: Russian war crimes

-The organized nature of the killings of civilians was reported by representatives of the intelligence communities of the United Kingdom and Germany.
+Representatives of the intelligence communities of the United Kingdom and Germany reported that the killings of civilians were organized.
 The head of British intelligence MI6, Richard Moore, in connection with the killings in Bucha, noted: "We knew that Putin's plans for the invasion included extrajudicial executions by the military and special services."

 On 7 April 2022, German magazine Der Spiegel published data from a German intelligence report indicating that Russian military personnel have killed civilians and executed Ukrainian prisoners of war after they were interrogated.
 These reports were corroborated by the location and presence of bodies found in Bucha.
 Der Spiegel concluded that the massacres were neither random nor spontaneous acts by the military.
 Rather, the evidence indicates that the killings of civilians could be part of a "clear strategy" to "intimidate the civilian population and suppress resistance."

-The International Federation for Human Rights and its affiliate in Ukraine, the Center for Civil Liberties (CSF), reported evidence of the forcible transfer of civilians by the Russian military from the besieged Mariupol to Russia, and the Donetsk and Luhansk oblasts, and Crimea using filtration camps.
+The International Federation for Human Rights and its affiliate in Ukraine, the Center for Civil Liberties (CCL), reported evidence of the forcible transfer of civilians by the Russian military from the besieged Mariupol to Russia and the Donetsk and Luhansk oblasts and Crimea using filtration camps.
 According to the CSF, families were separated, and documents and phones were confiscated.
 According to the CSF, Russian forces also prevented civilians from passing through humanitarian corridors to the non-occupied parts of Ukraine, opening fire on them.
-According to Ukrainian officials, the same practice was used by Russian troops in Sumy, Kharkiv and Kyiv.
+According to Ukrainian officials, the same practice was used by Russian troops in Sumy, Kharkiv, and Kyiv.

 The director of Amnesty International Ukraine, in an interview with Deutsche Welle on 4 April 2022, accused Russia of using targeted tactics to deplete the civilian population in besieged cities (deliberately cutting off access to food, water, electricity, and heat supply) and bringing them to a humanitarian catastrophe.
-There were noted cases of blocking humanitarian corridors, shelling of buses, killing of civilians who tried to leave the besieged cities.
+There were noted cases of blocking humanitarian corridors, shelling of buses, and killing of civilians who tried to leave the besieged cities.

 On 20 August 2022, the permanent representative of the Russian Federation to international organizations in Vienna, Mikhail Ulyanov, in response to the post of thanks to the President of Ukraine, Volodymyr Zelenskyy, for the new package of military aid from the United States, published a post on Twitter calling on the Ukrainian population not to be spared.
 Later, Ulyanov deleted his post.
-The Chairman of the Verkhovna Rada of Ukraine Ruslan Stefanchuk appealed to President of Austria Alexander Van der Bellen and Chancellor Karl Nehammer demanding to recognize Mikhail Ulyanov as persona non grata and to deport him to the Russian Federation due to his genocidal calls.
+The Chairman of the Verkhovna Rada of Ukraine, Ruslan Stefanchuk appealed to President of Austria Alexander Van der Bellen and Chancellor Karl Nehammer, demanding to recognize Mikhail Ulyanov as persona non grata and to deport him to the Russian Federation due to his genocidal calls.

+During ceasefire negotiations in November 2025, President Putin threatened that Russia would continue fighting "until the last Ukrainian dies" if Ukraine did not surrender occupied territories.